Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

 \subsubsection{Spectral QE}

 The spectral QE is measured in a special in-house setup (see Fig.~\ref{fig:QElambdasetup}), which consists of a Xenon lamp as light source and a monochromator LOT Oriel MSH301 (later renamed Oriel Cornerstone 260 \cite{newport}) with different gratings and $<$1 nm wavelength resolution in a range from 200 to 850 nm.
-After passing through slits, a grating, several mirrors and a filter wheel to adjust the intensity, the wavelength-selected light is directed into a dark box containing the MCP-PMT and a reference diode [Hamamatsu S6337, $QE_{ref}(\lambda)$].
+After passing through slits, a grating, several mirrors and, at the exit of the monochromator, another slit to eliminate second-order diffraction effects and a filter wheel to adjust the intensity, the wavelength-selected light is directed into a dark box containing the MCP-PMT and a reference diode [Hamamatsu S6337-01, $QE_{ref}(\lambda)$].
+In the dark box the beam is pointed at either the reference sensors or the MCP-PMT by using a mirror.
 A PC current of the PMT of typically a few nA and/or the diode current are measured with a Keithley \cite{keithley} 487 picoammeter.
 The entire setup is controlled by a Python software script on a Windows computer, which communicates with the monochromator, the filter wheel and the picoammeter via a GPIB interface.

 In practice, the Xenon lamp is warmed up for 2 to 3 hours before the actual measurement program is started to ensure a stable light intensity.
 The MCP-PMT is placed in the dark box well before the start of data collection in order to reduce the dark count rate.
 A voltage of 200 V is applied between the PC and MCP-In, and the photocurrent $I_{PC}(\lambda)$ directly at the PC is measured with the picoammeter.
 The other components (MCPs, anode) of the MCP-PMT are usually shorted.
 Before and after each wavelength scan, the dark current $I_{dark,PMT}$ is measured for a short time ($\sim$10 s) and subtracted in the QE analysis.
 The diode current $I_{ref}(\lambda)$ for each wavelength is measured before and sometimes after scanning one or more MCP-PMTs and then used to calculate the QE of the PMT at each wavelength (Eq. \ref{eq:2}).
 The scan over the entire wavelength range runs automatically.